masamesa/Twitch-Clip-Archiver/README.md

 (64/32) bit: https://www.mozilla.org/en-US/firefox/download/thanks

-The program must be ran with admin privledges in order to not break upon startup!
+The program must be ran with admin privileges in order to not break upon startup!

 <b> DOWNLOAD BINARIES </b>